 Museums are community centers that create community involvement and inspire civic engagement.
 Students who do not visit museums miss out on these opportunities.
 Inner-city Erie students are currently missing out on these opportunities to develop the skills described above to help them escape generational poverty.

-In 2021, HHC opened two new exhibit buildings, showcasing 8 new professionally designed exhibit galleries and featuring Frank Lloyd Wright’s San Francisco Office.
+In 2021, Hagen History Center opened two new exhibit buildings, showcasing 8 new professionally designed exhibit galleries and featuring Frank Lloyd Wright’s San Francisco Office.

 The goals of the new exhibits are to continue the tradition of promoting Erie’s history and educating the community.
 The new buildings feature creative, interactive exhibits and utilize multi-media to engage and entertain.
 Children should come away with experiences that combine storytelling and education, encourage critical thinking, develop an appreciation for our heritage and pride in our community with an understanding of Erie’s rich history

-In addition to museum tours, the History Detectives Summer camp is a week of education and fun in July for students in grades 6-8.
+In addition to museum tours, multiple student summer camps are available for students in grades 6-8.

 Sharing their expertise on a wide variety of subjects, speakers from the Hagen History Center staff and volunteers will present daily talks to the campers on topics such as The Millcreek Flood, Erie County in the Civil War, the Underground Railroad in Erie County, The Erie Extension Canal, and the 1985 Albion Tornado.